franciscop/ola/readme.md

 }, 10);
 ```

-> Tip: click on any GIF for the full code used to create it :)
+> Tip: click on the GIFs for a live demo with the code :)

 ## Getting started